Time-Sensitive Information for Dealers

 webDEALER training is available on demand online 24/7 or during one of our live webinars.

-The webDEALER | ePLATE (formerly eTAG) system is designed to make processing license plates (previously dealer tags) fast and easy for dealerships throughout the state while making license plate information available in almost real-time to law enforcement.
+The webDEALER | ePLATE system is designed to make processing license plate assignments fast and easy for dealerships throughout Texas, while also providing near real-time license plate information to law enforcement.

 Dealers and Converters use the webDEALER|ePLATE system to assign plates.
 Effective July 1, 2025, dealer temporary tags, buyer’s temporary tags, internet-down temporary tags, and converter temporary tags are no longer in use.